 We can’t even begin to imagine what you’re thinking of building, but whatever it is, you’re going to put your heart and soul into it.
-Building it on Liferay’s web platform can give you a leg up, by providing to you everything you need to support your application, so you can concentrate solely on what you’re building, and not the rest of the features your users expect will come along with it.
+Building it on Liferay’s web platform can give you a leg up.
+It provides everything you need to support your application, so you can concentrate solely on what you’re building, and not the rest of the features your users expect will come along with it.

 Liferay Portal’s development framework is a great help when you’re building a web application.
 While the framework itself is covered in other resources such as the Liferay Developer’s Guide or Liferay in Action, the strengths of Liferay as a platform are also apparent once you’ve finished writing your application.

-You get all this–not to mention the automatic Facebook and OpenSocial integration mentioned above–simply by using Liferay’s development platform.
+You get all this–not to mention the automatic Facebook and OpenSocial integration mentioned above–with Liferay’s development platform.
 It’s a very powerful platform, and certainly worth your investigation.

 If you’re building an enterprise system, portals were designed in the first place to be a single point of entry to your users’ applications and content.
 Since Liferay Portal integrates well with user directories such as LDAP and Active Directory, and single sign-on systems such as SAML and OpenSSO, it fits well into your enterprise systems.
 This allows you to use it as an integration platform for existing applications.

 Liferay Portal, since it adheres to the JSR standard for portlets, was designed from the ground up for application integration.
-You can mix and match any application installed in the system on any page within the portal.
-You can make use of any APIs provided by other systems to integrate their data into an application window in Liferay.
+You can add any application installed on the system to any page in the portal.
+You can make use of APIs provided by other systems to integrate their data into an application window in Liferay.
 And applications you create with Liferay’s Service Builder API are web service-enabled from the start.

 Liferay Portal excels as a multi-site hosting platform.
-You can use it to host multiple sites under the same overall architecture (like Facebook, MySpace, or Pinterest offer to their users), or you could host several completely different web sites based solely on Liferay’s ability to serve multiple instances of itself from the same physical installation.
+You can use it to host multiple sites under the same overall architecture, or you could host several completely different websites based solely on Liferay’s ability to serve multiple instances of itself from the same physical installation.

-In the first scenario, Liferay Portal’s Sites architecture lets you create multiple, different web sites that have public and/or private sets of pages and as many pages within those sets as you’d like.
-Users join the web site, and once they’re members, they can join and leave open sites with one click.
+In the first scenario, Liferay Portal’s Sites architecture lets you create multiple, different websites that have public and/or private sets of pages and as many pages within those sets as you’d like.
+Users can join and leave open sites with one click.
 Some sites can be defined as restricted or private, and users can’t access those unless they’re added by site administrators.
 All of these sites can have canonical domain names such as baseballcards.liferay.com or progrock.liferay.com.

 In the second scenario, Liferay Portal lets you create completely separate instances of itself from the same installation.
 Users, groups, organizations, sites, and roles from each instance are kept completely separate.
 If a user registers for a user id on one instance, he or she would have to register as a new user on another instance as well.